2018-usfca-biol-422-fall/EmreOvet-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 Sample origin and sequencing
 ----------------------------

-We obtained our data from the keyboard analysis conducted by Fierer et al..For the keyboard analysis, keys from 3 personal computer keyboards which belong to 3 healthy individuals with ages varying from 20 to 35 years were swabbed along with the fingertips of their owners by Fierer et al..
+We obtained our data from the keyboard analysis conducted by Fierer et al.(Fierer *et al.*, 2010) .For the keyboard analysis, keys from 3 personal computer keyboards which belong to 3 healthy individuals with ages varying from 20 to 35 years were swabbed along with the fingertips of their owners by Fierer et al..
 2 of these individuals share the same working space.
 The keyboards had not been touched for 30 minutes before swabbing and each keyboard swabbed by Fierer et al. between 10 minute intervals.
 Then, space bar keys from 15 personal or public computer keyboards located in University of Colorado Campus were swabbed.
 In order to sample skin surfaces and keyboards, pre- moistured and autoclaved cotton-tipped swabs were used.
 All the swabs were kept at -80 Celsius before DNA extraction.

-The genomic DNA was extracted by Fierer et al. using MO BIO Powersoil DNA isolation kit.
+The genomic DNA was extracted by Fierer et al. using MO BIO Powersoil DNA isolation kit (Fierer *et al.*, 2010).
+Then, 16S rRNA genes were amplified and used in PCR.
+Furthermore, agarose gel electrophoresis was conducted to visualize the replicate amplicons.
+Amplicon DNA concentrations were analyzed using Quant-iTPicoGreen dsDNA reagent and kit.
+Then, a pellet was prepared using cleaned and quantified amplicons for pyrosequencing.
+Fierer et al. used 454 Life Sciences Genome Sequencer FLX instrument by the Environmental Genomics Core Facility at the University of South Carolina.

+For sequence analyses, the criteria established for excluding low quality sequences is that all the sequences should be 200 and 300 base pairs in length, have a quality score higher than 25, don't contain ambigious characters, uncorrectable barcode and should contain primer sequence (Fierer *et al.*, 2010).

 Computational
 -------------

-These are the methods you used.
-Should probably be at least a half of a page.
-At a very minimum should include citations for DADA2 (Callahan *et al.*, 2016) and phyloseq (McMurdie and Holmes, 2013).
-Note that these don't count towards the five references you need to cite in the introduction.
+First of all, we started our computational analysis by loading genereal-use packages from bioconductor and GitHub.
+Then, we set the base path for our input data files from keyboard study, sorted the path to ensure samples are in order, extracted sample names and specified the full path for each of the filenames\_forward\_reads (Callahan *et al.*, 2016; McMurdie and Holmes, 2013).
+Next, we plotted the quality profiles of each 20 samples.
+After checking those quality profiles, we created a diretory called "filtered\_reads\_path", placed our filtered files inside the filtered/ subdirectory in it and trimmed the lower quality sequences (Callahan *et al.*, 2016; McMurdie and Holmes, 2013).
+Then, we produced a table of read counts before and after trimming.
+This was followed by building error models from each of the samples and visualizing errors with plots to make sure error models matched our data.
+After checking the plots, we removed all the replicated sequences to increase DADA2's accuracy (Callahan *et al.*, 2016; Fierer *et al.*, 2010).
+Next, we ran DADA2 to apply the core sample inference algorith to the dereplicated data (Callahan *et al.*, 2016; McMurdie and Holmes, 2013).
+After DADA2 ran succesfully, we created a new sequence table with "samples" rows and "sequnce variants" columns.
+This was followed by an histogram of sequence lenghts to check the distribution of trimmed and denoised sequences.
+Then, we removed the chimeras from our cleaned reads to obtain just non-chimeric reads.
+After that, we builded a table of pipeline read counts to see how many sequences remain at each step of the pipeline.
+Next, we assigned taxonomy to each sequence variant.
+After assigning taxonomy, we extracted sequences to Fasta and builded a phylogeny using DADA2 (Callahan *et al.*, 2016; McMurdie and Holmes, 2013).
+Finally, we read in the phylogeny and construct a Phyloseq object (Fierer *et al.*, 2010; McMurdie and Holmes, 2013).
+After completing all these steps, we melted all 3 metadata together, explored the dataset and made plots using ggplot.

 Results
 =======

-In addition to a minimum of 3-4 figures/tables (and associated captions), you should include sufficient text in this section to describe what your findings were.
-Remember that in the results section you just describe what you found, but you don't interpret it - that happens in the discussion.
+After analyzing our data, we found out that the bacterial communities in left and right shift keys have similar phyla present on them with Actinobacteria being the most abundant phylum, but even though the ranking of the phyla in terms of abundance are same, the actual numbers of abundances in two keys are different from each other.
+For instance, left shift key has a higher abundance in Actinobacteria, Firmicutes, Fusobacteria and Bacteroidetes, whereas left shift has a higher abundance in Candidatus Saccharibacteria.
+Moreover, the families in Actinobacteria phylum that are found in left and right shift keys are also similar to each other, with *Propionibacteriaceae* being the most abundant family.
+Once again, the actual number of abundances in two keys are different from each other left shift key has a significant amount of unidentified families and has two additional families present, *Coriobacteriaceae* and *Micronosporaceae*, but they have very small abundances.
+Right shift key has also two additional families present on it, *Dermabacteraceae* and *Dietziaceae*, but just like the ones in left shift key, they have very small abundances.
+Furthermore, the genera in *Propionibacteriaceae* found in left and right shift keys are similar to each other, with *Propionibacterium* being the most abundant one.
+It's abundance is about two times higher in right shift and also both shift keys have a very small amount of *Microlunatus* genus.
+In addition, the *Propionibacterium* genus comes from the individuals with host subject identities M2 and M3 in both shift keys.
+In left shift key, however, the abundances of *Propionibacterium* came from M2 is higher in left shift than right shift and the abundances of *Propionibacterium* came from M3 is higher in right shift then left shift, which suggest that M2 is left-handed and M3 is right-handed.
+As a result of all these findings, it is possible to say that the similarity between the left and right shift keys is significantly high in terms of the phyla, families and genera found on them but the abundances of the most abundant phylum, family and genus in both shift keys are different from each other.

 ``` r
 # Be sure to install these packages before running this script